Field Studies in the Evolution of Animal Behavior

 Course Format

 As a course that centers on real research on real animals, the format must be dynamic and flexible.
 Nature does not care about anyone's plans or wishes to order their work in some comfortable fashion.
-We must be flexible and opportunistic or we will miss many of our best chances to do research.
+We must be flexible and opportunistic or we will miss many of our best chances for research.
 The class needs to be a rapid-deployment-force!

 More on the Design of the Course